AaronPandian/iss-tracker-service/README.md

 Once you are done running the flask app, to clean up your interface, remove the image using the container ID found when running `docker images`.
 Once the ID is found, run `docker stop <containerID>` to stop the application from running in the background, and then `docker rm <containerID>` to remove the instance from your list of images.

 #### How to Run Unit Tests
 Just to note, you can run a unit test script to ensure the main iss_tracker.py script is running as it should.
-After the image is build and while the main script is not running use `docker run <dockerhubusername>/iss_tracker:1.0 test_iss_tracker.py` command to run the test.
+After the image is built and while the main script is not running, use the `docker run <dockerhubusername>/iss_tracker:1.0 test_iss_tracker.py` command to run the test.
 If no output is seen, then the main service script is working as it should be.

 ### Service Functionality
 #### Accessing Routes